|

 Might work at slower speeds?
 Probably not.

-They don't use fast modems, but they still may not work on
+They don't use fast modems.
+They may not work on

 Some cable or satellite set-top boxes have an option in